spacelama/ansible-initial-server-setup/README.md

 particular device, that device never gets patched by this playbook.

-Keep in mind this playbook is much more likely to fail than the openwrt_maintenance one, because who knows what assumptions we make or your configuration makes that will break in each update (be careful of migrations to DSA switches, as always), so keep firm backups (or be prepared to run the playbook multiple times until you get it right).
+Keep in mind this playbook is much more likely to fail than the OpenWRT_maintenance one, because who knows what assumptions we make or your configuration makes that will break in each update (be careful of migrations to DSA switches, as always), so keep firm backups (or be prepared to run the playbook multiple times until you get it right).